Sachagobeyn/SDMIT/README.md

 © 2016, Sacha Gobeyn (sacha.gobeyn@ugent.be or sachagobeyn@gmail.com).
 Licensed under CC BY 4.0 Creative Commons.

-Details: Script can be run from a (I)python editor or command line
+Details: Script can be run from a (I)python editor or command line.
+Designed for batch simulations

 Publication: This code is coupled to a publication, it is advised to first read the publication.